Twin Perspectives

 11 BEST Things to do in Lanzarote with Kids (2025)

 The only big change in weather between October and the summer months in Lanzarote is the chance of rainfall.
-Rain in Lanzarote during the summer months is very unlikely but it does increase in October, with around 2-5 days of rainfall in the month.
+Rain in Lanzarote during the summer months is very unlikely, but it does increase in October, with around 2-5 days of rainfall a month.

 bodega rubicon